+Signature 1 : Date: Printed Name: Robert J. Cooper Title: SVP-MVP Construction and Engineering

+1Certification will be signed by a responsible corporate officer or by a duly authorized representative of that person.
+Specific requirements and responsibilities of the responsible corporate officer or duly authorized representative as well as delegate of authority to SWPPP Coordinator are discussed in detail below.

+Certification of Stormwater Pollution Prevention Plan Revisions

+Amendments, modifications, and updates will be made to the Stormwater Pollution Prevention Plan (SWPPP) whenever there is a change in the design, construction, operation, or maintenance that has a significant effect on the potential discharge of pollutants to surface waters.
+Revisions may include additional or modified control measures identified in the field during construction.
+These small field-approved changes will be documented and dated on the construction alignment sheets, site plans, and/or inspection reports.
+Revisions to the SWPPP narrative will be recorded within Appendix 2 in the format shown below, as necessary:

 Signature 1 : Date:

-Printed Name: Robert J. Cooper Title: SVP-MVP Construction and Engineering

-requirements and icer or by a duly authorized representative of that person.
-Specifite officer or duly authorized representative as well as delegate of ow.

-Ameno Plan (SWPPP a significant e additional or n approved chan inspection rep dments, modifications, and updates) whenever there is a change in the offect on the potential discharge of p modified control measures identified nges will be documented and dated of Pollution Prevention Plan Revisions will be made to the Stormwater Pollution Prevention design, construction, operation, or maintenance that has ollutants to surface waters.
-Revisions may include d in the field during construction.
-These small field on the construction alignment sheets, site plans, and/on tive will be recorded within Appendix 2 in the format
+Printed Nam е: Title:

+Revision 1 Revision Description:

+Kevision 1 EXAMPLE #1

 Signature 1 : Date:

-Printed Name: Title:

-Revision 1 Revision Description: EXAMPLE #1

-Signature 1 : Date:

-Printed Nam ie: Title:
+Printed Name 9: Title:

 Revision 2 Revision Description: EXAMPLE #2

+EAAWII LE #2

 Signature 1 : Date:

-Printed Name: Title:
+Printed Nam e: Title:

 Revision 3 Revision Description:

-EXAMPLE #3
+Kevision 5 EXAMPLE #3